What's your attachment style?

 Why romantic relationships specifically?

-The ECR-S was developed and validated for romantic attachment.
+This instrument was developed for romantic attachment, following the convention used by most modern attachment measures.
 The underlying two-factor model also generalizes to friendships, family, and other close relationships, but the items reference romantic partners explicitly.
 If you're not currently in a romantic relationship, answer based on how you generally experience close relationships when you're in one.

 Is this private?